nerfstudio-project/nerfstudio/README.md

 # pyrad :bulb:

-An all-in-one repo for NeRFs
+The all-in-one repo for NeRFs

 # Quickstart

-## Installation: Setup the environment
+#### 1. Installation: Setup the environment

+This repository is tested with cuda 11.3
 ```
 # Clone the repo
 git clone --recurse-submodules git@github.com:ethanweber/pyrad.git